benma/visual-regexp.el/README.md

 # visual-regexp

-visual-regexp for Emacs is like `replace-regexp`, but with interactive visual feedback directly in the buffer.
+visual-regexp for Emacs is like `replace-regexp`, but with live  visual feedback directly in the buffer.

 While constructing the regexp in the minibuffer, you get live visual feedback for the matches, including group matches: